C2dricLeroy/Javascript-algorithm/02/README.md

 ## Pseudocode

 ```
-For Number from 1 to 100:
+For Number from 1 to 100

-If Number % 3 = 0 && Number % 5 = 0:
+  If Number % 3 = 0 AND Number % 5 = 0
     Then : FizzBuzz

-If Number % 3 = 0:
+  If Number % 3 = 0
     Then : Fizz

-If Number % 5 = 0:
+  If Number % 5 = 0
+    Then : Buzz

-Else : Print Number
+  Else Print Number

 ```